Original Medicare (Parts A & B): Hospice Care

 TIP: They shouldn’t be asked to sign any forms about stopping hospice care at the time they start hospice.
 Stopping hospice care is a choice only they can make, and they shouldn't sign or date any forms until the actual date that they want their hospice care to stop.

-If eligible, your loved one can return to hospice care at any time.
+If eligible, you or your loved one can return to hospice care at any time.

 Costs